 They provide programs and services rooted in the revitalization, strengthening and celebration of Indigenous cultures and languages in the spirit of trust, respect, and friendship.

 For 35 years, the St. John’s Native Friendship Centre has acted as a hub providing a safe space and culturally-based programs and services for Indigenous people in the St. John’s, NL area.
 A new brand and website was required to raise their profile and position the centre as a modern urban Indigenous organization serving to protect, preserve and promote Indigenous culture.

-The new brand had to be respectful and mindful of all our Indigenous peoples.
+The new brand had to be respectful and mindful of all of the Indigenous peoples of Newfoundland & Labrador.
 It needed to generate an overwhelming sense of welcome to all.
 This new brand had to be inclusive and respectful, but yet clearly represent the strength of the organization and its ability to help Indigenous people and contribute to society as a whole.
 It became apparent that a new name was needed as well.